spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/configuration.md

 ## Feature configuration

 The configuration, unlike the rule, is common to the entire system.
-The main configuration object for the module is `\Generated\Shared\Transfer\AclEntityMetadataConfigTransfer`.
+The main configuration object for the feature is `\Generated\Shared\Transfer\AclEntityMetadataConfigTransfer`.
 Through the plugin system, it can be extended.
 You just need to create a plugin and implement `\Spryker\Zed\AclEntityExtension\Dependency\Plugin\AclEntityMetadataConfigExpanderPluginInterface`.

 ![Configuration entity relation diagram](https://confluence-connect.gliffy.net/embed/image/f2309504-8638-419d-abf9-783bc45c8792.png?utm_medium=live&utm_source=custom)